plops/cl-py-generator/example/110_gentoo/README.md

 cd /usr/src/linux
 sudo make menuconfig

-btrfs is already configured as a module
+# btrfs is already configured as a module
+# just install the kernel and module
+make modules_install
+make install

+# maybe i will have to update the initramfs. but i don't know how to
+# do that anymore for the kernel that boots directly from the disk

 ```